ginsterbusch/cw-io-advanced/readme.txt

 CW Image Optimizer Advanced is a WordPress plugin that will automatically, both losslessly or lossy optimize your images as you upload them to your blog.
 It can also optimize the images that you have already uploaded in the past.

-CW Image Optimizer Advanced uses both lossless optimization and lossy techniques, the latter one as a fallback (ImageMagick) if no your image quality will be exactly the same before and after the optimization.
+CW Image Optimizer Advanced uses both lossless optimization and lossy techniques, the latter one as a fallback (ImageMagick) if none of the littleutils binaries is available.
+With the lossless image optimizers, your image quality will be exactly the same before and after the optimization.
 The only thing that will change is your file size.

 The CW Image Optimizer Advanced plugin is based on the WP Smush.it plugin.
 Unlike the WP Smush.it plugin, your files won’t be uploaded to a third party when using CW Image Optimizer.
 Your files are optimized using the Linux [littleutils](http://sourceforge.net/projects/littleutils/) image optimization tools (available for free).
 You don’t need to worry about the Smush.it privacy policy or terms of service because your images never leave your server.